 After antagonism welled against the famous chain for its support of Christian organizations, company leadership decided to stop donations to the Salvation Army and Fellowship of Christian Athletes in an effort to pacify critics.
 Chick-fil-A also decided not to come back to the airport even after an investigation by the Federal Aviation Administration (FAA) cleared the runway for their return.

-The company has avoided involvement in the legal dogfight now reaching the Supreme Court of Texas, which began when a group of four San Antonians sued the city four days after the “Save Chick-fil-A” bill took effect.
+The company has avoided involvement in the legal dogfight now reaching the Supreme Court of Texas, which began when a group of five San Antonians sued the city four days after the “Save Chick-fil-A” bill took effect.

 When asked about the bill itself last year, the company stated, “Chick-fil-A was not involved with, nor did we organize any events related to, this bill in any way.
 We are a restaurant company focused on food and hospitality for all, and we have no social or political stance.
 We are grateful for all our customers and are glad to serve them at any time.
 We welcome and embrace all people, regardless of religion, race, gender, ethnicity, sexual orientation or gender identity.”